Technology-Notes/nvidia-docker-wiki/Frequently-Asked-Questions.md

 #### Do you support Optimus (i.e. NVIDIA dGPU + Intel iGPU)?
 Yes, from the CUDA perspective there is no difference as long as your dGPU is powered-on and you are following the official driver instructions.

-#### Do you support Tegra platforms (arm64)?
+#### Do you support Jetson platforms (ARM64)?
-No, we do not support Tegra platforms and can’t easily port the code to it.\
-The driver stack on arm64 is radically different and would require a complete architecture overhaul.
+Yes - beta support of the NVIDIA Container Runtime is now available on Jetson platforms (AGX, TX2 and Nano).
+[See this link for more information on getting started](https://github.com/NVIDIA/nvidia-docker/wiki/%5BBETA%5D-NVIDIA-Container-Runtime-on-Jetson).

 #### What distributions are officially supported?
 For your host distribution, the list of supported platforms is available [here](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#system-requirements).\